-- ICSI – Intracytoplasmic Sperm Injection: Intracytoplasmic sperm injection, or ICSI, and pICSI are used in cases where sperm are insufficient, do not swim properly, or have an abnormal shape that prevents them from penetrating the egg.
+Intracytoplasmic sperm injection, or ICSI, is used in cases where sperm are insufficient, do not swim properly, or have an abnormal shape that prevents them from penetrating the egg.
 An embryologist uses a microscope to carefully select, immobilize and draw a single healthy sperm into a pipette.
 After stabilizing the mature egg of the female partner, the embryologist carefully injects the sperm into the egg.
 This process takes less than ten minutes and does not damage either the egg or the sperm.

-- Donor Sperm: An alternative approach to male factor infertility is using a donor from one of several national sperm banks.
-We can provide information to aid your search for a donor.
+An alternative approach to male factor infertility is using a donor from one of several national sperm banks.
+Boston IVF can provide information to aid your search for a donor.
 Once a donor is identified and the sperm is available, the female would most likely go through an IVF cycle in combination with ICSI.

-- Vasectomy Reversal: A vasectomy can often be reversed through surgery.
+A vasectomy can often be reversed through surgery.
 A vasectomy reversal rejoins the vas deferens.
 It is performed under a light sedation with the aid of a microscope.
 Pregnancy rates following a vasectomy reversal are generally over 50%.
-Many future fathers also consider a sperm aspiration procedure for IVF instead of a vasectomy reversal.